-Pavegen: Paving the Way to More Sustainability.
+Pavegen, paving the way to sustainability.
 Interview with Laurence Kemball-Cook

 Founded by Laurence Kemball-Cook, Pavegen is an exciting company which seeks to harvest energy and data from human footsteps.
 Achieving greater sustainability and working to reverse climate change are increasingly necessary objectives, and Pavegen’s unique technologies seek to do just that through reducing the need for non-renewable energy sources.
 CEO and Founder of Pavegen, Laurence Kemball-Cook, shared with us more on his company’s technology, what inspired him to undertake this initiative, and his thoughts about the future of Pavegen in the global fight against climate change.